6 Great Outdoor Date Ideas Go beyond the basics with these simple date ideas

 Drive-ins are less ubiquitous than they once were, but do try and find one.
 As with parks, driving up to 45 minutes to get to a drive-in movie should be factored-in as part of the date.
 Use road-time wisely, and consider incorporating snack-shopping into the date: snacks, bevs, mosquito repellent… You may of course assemble all this beforehand, but getting supplies with your date fosters and supports meaningful communication.
 Remember: real communication – as opposed to: polite verbal ping-pong – thrives when there’s a shared-task or mission.

 Although we’re huge fans of drive-ins, this might not be the very best option for Date One.
 The drive-in theater experience is a unique combination of public and private, and a good chunk of the fun derives from the juxtaposition of enclosure and exposure.
 But be mindful of how the suggestion could sound to a person you’ve just met.

 Being sequestered with a virtual stranger in a four-wheel box will not appeal to everyone.
 Viewer discretion is advised.

 The folks at The Art of Manliness nailed it with this one.
 Credit where credit is due.
-Show them some love and click this.
+Show them some love.